When you’re thinking about your next trip to the lake, you’ve probably got your eyes on doing some boating.

 1. Harris V270 Pontoon Boat

-The Harris V270 is a premium model pontoon boat that redefines what innovation means when it comes to boating on the lake.
+The Harris V270 is a premium pontoon boat that redefines innovation in boating on the lake.

-Coming in with 5 sleek color options, the V270 generally comes in either a blue or gray finish.
-This allows it to look good whether you’re up close and personal, or off in the distance across the lake.
+With 5 sleek color options, the V270 generally has a blue or gray finish.
+This makes it look good whether you’re up close and personal or off in the distance across the lake.

 While pontoon boats aren’t known for their speed or handling, this Harris model isn’t exactly a traditional model.
 It steers very well and the top speed gets going, it’s crazy impressive for a pontoon boat model.

-The center console has two helm seats and the moon-roofs and lighting could set the mood for any time of day.
+The center console has two helm seats, and the moonroofs and lighting could set the mood at any time of day.

-The ladders on the Harris model are unbelievable, you have three points of entry and anywhere you need to get on the boat.
-No matter if you need a retractable version or the permanent side, you have an easy way to get out of the water and up on the boat no matter where you’re at.
+The ladders on the Harris model are unbelievable.
+You have three points of entry, and anywhere you need to get on the boat.
+Whether you need a retractable version or the permanent side, you can get out of the water and up on the boat no matter where you’re at.

-One of the craziest features that this pontoon boat offers is a full toilet model.
-The toilet is a pump-out version, but not only do you have a toilet for comfort on the water, you have a shower and a sink as well.
+One of the craziest features of this pontoon boat is a full toilet model.
+The toilet is a pump-out version, but it not only has a toilet for comfort on the water but also a shower and a sink.

-This is their own proprietary technology, and it’s quite amazing to see it in action.
-On top of that, the galley has some amazing appliances like a fridge and a freezer, but also comes with a faucet and a sink.
+This is their proprietary technology, and seeing it in action is quite amazing.
+The galley also has some amazing appliances, like a fridge and a freezer, but it also comes with a faucet and a sink.

-Not only that, but everything on this boat is quite durable and sturdy.
-This boat is a premium product that is built to last and I could see it lasting throughout the whole years of a child’s young years.
+Not only that, but everything on this boat is durable and sturdy.
+This boat is a premium product built to last, and I could see it lasting throughout a child’s early years.

-While all of this premium technology is quite amazing, and there might not be a better boat to get you on the water, the price matches appropriately.
-This is going to cost you a pretty penny, but if you need luxury on the water, you can find it here with the V270.
+While all this premium technology is amazing, and there might not be a better boat to get you on the water, the price matches appropriately.
+This will cost you a pretty penny, but if you need luxury on the water, you can find it here with the V270.

 Pros:

-The V270 is literally a model of luxury.
-Some of their most impressive features include a functioning toilet, amazing appliances like a fridge and freezer, and a sleek design both on board and from the outside that make this boat from Harris, king of the pontoons.
+The V270 is a model of luxury.
+Its most impressive features include a functioning toilet, amazing appliances like a fridge and freezer, and a sleek design on board and from the outside, making this boat from Harris, the king of the pontoons.

 Cons:

-This boat has so much going on for it, it’s hard to find a downside… however, one big problem is the price tag.
+This boat has so much going for it that finding a downside is hard.
+However, one big problem is the price tag.
 If you’re not prepared to spend a lot, you might not find that this product is for you.

 2. Crestliner 240 Rally DX

-One of the biggest benefits of pontoon boats is how you can put a ton of people on-board.
+One of the biggest benefits of pontoon boats is putting many people on board.

-This pontoon redefines what you need to expect from a boat on the water.
-Top speed reaches well over 35 mph, which is one of the most impressive things I’ve heard as far as statistics go.
-That’s a boat that can really clear some distance and get you exactly where you want to be – all in comfort and style.
+This pontoon redefines what you must expect from a boat on the water.
+Its top speed reaches well over 35 mph, one of the most impressive things I’ve heard about statistics.
+That’s a boat that can clear some distance and get you exactly where you want to be—all in comfort and style.

-While it’s in the water, it has a smooth feel to it.
-Obviously, if you’re speeding up into the 30’s, there’s going to be a rush happening – but overall the performance and handling never really suffer for how fast you’re going.
-The boat controls well and that’s a big compliment to those who designed it, that’s no small feat.
+It has a smooth feel in the water.
+Obviously, if you’re speeding up into the 30s, there’s going to be a rush, but overall, the performance and handling never really suffer for how fast you’re going.
+The boat controls well, and that’s a big compliment to those who designed it—that’s no small feat.
 Consumers should feel impressed when they put themselves in the Captain’s chair.

-The boat has a laid-back feel that allows everyone on board to sit in comfort.
-The seating is all extremely comfortable and should make experienced veterans and first-time riders nice and cozy in their seat.
+The boat is laid-back, allowing everyone on board to sit comfortably.
+The seating is extremely comfortable and should make experienced veterans and first-time riders feel nice and cozy.

-The Crestliner design kind of depends on you.
-Their website has a ton of options available where you can design your own boat.
-That means you can put your own colors on the boat, pick from different layouts, and just generally get everything set up the way you want.
+The Crestliner design depends on you.
+Their website has a ton of options for designing your boat.
+That means you can put your colors on the boat, pick from different layouts, and set everything up how you want.

-That’s good, because for the price you’re paying, you should have everything exactly the way you want it.
-For fishermen, you actually have model options that you can choose specifically designed to those who want to get out on the lake and get “gone fishin’”.
+That’s good because you should have everything exactly how you want it for your price.
+For fishermen, there are model options that you can choose specifically designed for those who want to get out on the lake and get “gone fishin’.”

-The outside still has a very traditional pontoon feel to it, so honestly this is just kind of a beefed-up version of the old traditional boats you see on the water.
-However, I will say the design still feels trendy even with the old standard shining through.
+The outside still has a very traditional pontoon feel, so this is a beefed-up version of the old traditional boats you see on the water.
+However, the design still feels trendy even with the old standard shining through.

 Everything seems to be well-built with aluminum and stainless steel construction.
-This is a durable boat that should last you for years as long as you take good care of it in the water.
+This durable boat should last you for years if you take good care of it in the water.

-The fuel tanks hold up to around 35 gallons depending on your specific layout, which shouldn’t cause problems as far as where you need to go.
+The fuel tanks hold up to around 35 gallons, depending on your specific layout, which shouldn’t cause problems regarding where to go.

 Pros:

-The Crestliner really puts a nice image on what a premium pontoon boat should be.
+The Crestliner nicely represents a premium pontoon boat.
 It handles and drives quite well.
 No matter what size group you put on board, they should all find comfortable space and seating, a nice plus for multiple-family groups.
 On top of that, you have a sturdy boat that should last a long time.

 Cons: